PECE-project/drupal-pece/src/docs/source/docs/index.md

 In [*User's Guide*](usersguide), you will find documentation on how to use PECE, including many frequently asked questions and helpful resources.

+In [*Site Admin's Guide*](siteadmin), you will find documentation for site administrator's regarding the configuration of the site theme, user registrations approvals, and the customization of front page material.

-In [*Administrator's Guide*](installation), you will find full documentation for PECE users, including many frequently asked questions we get about the functionality of PECE.
+In [*System Admin's Guide*](installation), you will find documentation for system administrator's regarding the installation of PECE and the configuration of PECE's backend.

 In [*Resources*](legal), you will find links to many useful documents such as PECE licensing, terms of service templates, governance guides, and contributed style guides.